hackerzhuli/unity_code_mcp/README.md

 # Unity Code MCP Server

-> A robust Model Context Protocol (MCP) server that enables AI assistants to seamlessly interact with Unity Editor, surviving domain reloads and compilation cycles.
+> A **coding-focused** Model Context Protocol (MCP) server that enables AI assistants to write Unity code autonomously, surviving domain reloads and compilation cycles.

 ## 🎯 Why Unity Code MCP?

 **The Problem**: Existing Unity MCP servers fail when Unity is compiling or performing domain reloads, causing AI tool calls to break and interrupting development workflows.
+Additionally, they often include broad Unity operations (scene editing, package management, asset manipulation) that distract from the core task of code development.

-**The Solution**: Unity Code MCP is specifically designed to handle Unity's compilation cycles gracefully, ensuring reliable AI-Unity communication even during asset database refreshes and domain reloads.
+**The Solution**: Unity Code MCP is laser-focused on what AI agents do best - **writing code**.
+It's specifically designed to handle Unity's compilation cycles gracefully while providing only the essential tools needed for autonomous code development: compilation feedback and test execution.

+**🎯 Coding-First Philosophy**: Unlike other Unity MCP servers, we deliberately exclude scene editing, package management, and asset manipulation.
+This focused approach maximizes AI productivity by concentrating on code development workflows where AI agents excel.

 ## ✨ Key Features